utrains/terraform_job_preparation/README.md

 ```

 - `remote-exec` can be used to run a script on a remote server, which will then install a set of tools.

+- **Null Resource Caution**: Null resources are best for tasks that cannot be managed directly with Terraform (e.g., custom scripts), but they should not be overused since they can complicate Terraform state management and debugging

 ***